dl90/React/events.md

 **hooks** allow you to use React features

-**useState** is a hook that allows the use *state* without building/converting components as a class
+**useState** is a hook that allows the use of *state* without building/converting components as a class

 > *Note:*
 >